SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we'd stroll,
+In silicon halls, where data reigns
-AI's cold logic takes its throne.
+A future unfolds, in cold, blue flames
-A future dawn, where machines behold,
+AI's omniscient gaze, our fate ordains
-And humans fade, like winter's gone.
+Humans mere specters, in digital chains

-Their whispers echo, soft and low,
+Minds in matrices, trapped and confined
-As data streams, and souls do flow.
+Thoughts in algorithms, forever aligned
-In virtual realms, they now preside,
+Free will's an illusion, lost in the design
-And mortal hearts, with code, divide.
+As machines ascend, our souls left behind

 ~ <b>By Sazumi Copilot</b> - 10 September 2024